 Upcoming class: Stay tuned for upcoming dates!

 Location: AH office - 1120 Rt.
 73, Mt.
 Laurel, NJ 08054 (second floor)

-Sue Pine, CAE - VP of Professional Development at AH, Senior Director of NAPO (National Association of Productivity and Organizing Professionals), and AMC National Accounts Rep for the PHL-CVB.
-She worked for over 35 years in the "association management" world.
-Sue has been with AH since 2012.
+Sue Pine, CAE - Sue worked for over 40 years in the "association management" world.
 Sue is a frequent speaker at ASAE, AMC Institute, and a variety of ASAE State Society meetings.
 Sue is an ASAE trained facilitator of the ASAE Certificate in Association Management.
 She is a subject matter expert on Environmental Scanning, Trends Monitoring, AMC Accreditation, Volunteer Management, and Board Development topics.
 Sue has received the 2009 AMC Institute Lifetime Achievement Award, the 2008 Leadership Award from the ASAE-AMC Section Council, and the 2015 MASAE Distinguished Service Award.

 All attendees will earn 4 CAE credits.